brianyou0/brianyou0.github.io/README.md

-# Software Engineering Portfolio for Seung Hun You
+# Software Engineering Portfolio

-This website contains projects that Seung Hun You has worked on to show to prospective employers.
+This website contains projects that I ahve worked on to show to prospective employers.